Play3rZer0/CallCalculator/README.md

 Since the data is not being stored onchain, to change the state, there is no gas cost.
 The function called is a "pure returns" type.

 Updated(7/16/24):
-Added an interface to the contract for function abstraction.
+Added an interface to the contract for function abstraction - CalculatorInterface.sol